 What Should You Look for in College Summer Storage Facilities?

 Climate control: The summer is hot in Texas – so you may want to consider climate controlled units if you have delicate items.
-Our Garden Oaks, Montrose and Woodlands locations offer climate-controlled storage so you don’t have to worry about the summer heat affecting your belongings.
+Our Garden Oaks, Montrose and River Oaks locations offer climate-controlled storage so you don’t have to worry about the summer heat affecting your belongings.

 Pest control: Summer storage facilities should have regular pest control of all units and areas.